Can a trustee be removed in California?

 When Beneficiaries Should Consider Removal

-Beneficiaries may want to pursue removal when:
+Beneficiaries should pursue removal when:

 Potential Challenges in Trustee Removal Cases